 If your email list is fresh, you probably won’t talk with familiarity and utter clever phrases.
 Be polite if you’ve had an influx of new subscribers or you are new in the business.

 #4 comes after #5, because the readers could dislike your personality, but they will appreciate you being polite.
 Don’t be afraid to convey your personality, though.
 The best emails are not always funny, but they leave a pleasant aftertaste to everyone who reads them.
+Including personalization is one of the best email subject lines that work.

 6. Highlight the most attractive piece of what’s inside.